-FEATURE IMAGE: West Bronze Door.
-Joyful Mysteries of the Rosary.
-Chicago.
-University Village/Little Italy, Shrine of Our Lady of Pompeii, 12/2013 6.72 mb
+FEATURE IMAGE: East Bronze Door (upper panels) depicting Luminous Mysteries of the Rosary by Biagio Governali.
+Shrine of Our Lady of Pompeii in Chicago’s Little Italy.
+12/2013 4 mb

 Our Lady of Pompeii was originally established in Chicago in 1911 as an Italian national parish.
 The present church building at 1224 West Lexington Street in Chicago’s westside University Village/Little Italy neighborhood was constructed in 1923 and dedicated to Mary, Queen of the Rosary in 1924.
 The parish began under the Scalabrinian Missionaries, a religious institute founded in Italy in 1887 to aid and serve the Italian immigrants to America.